Connect with EkkoNet Global Partners

-EkkoSense’s EkkoSoft Critical software delivers quantifiable cooling energy saving, helping data centers to reduce energy consumption at a time when electricity prices have never been higher.
+EkkoSense’s EkkoSoft Critical software delivers quantifiable cooling energy savings, helping data centers to reduce energy consumption at a time when electricity prices have never been higher.
 With EkkoSoft Critical, EkkoSense delivers a compelling business case, enabling true real-time M&E Capacity Planning for power, cooling and space at a fraction of the cost of more expensive and complex DCIM solutions.
 With its light-touch, software-based approach, EkkoSense also helps data center teams to secure immediate benefits, with its light-touch deployment and non-invasive nature contributing directly to carbon reduction targets.
 Video.

 EkkoSense is an industry leader in the provision of advanced sensing technology, SaaS DCIM-class visualization & monitoring software and analytics solutions for critical facilities such as data centers.
 The company is committed to eliminating thermal risk and helping organizations to monitor, manage and maximise their data center performance. www.ekkosense.com Follow us on Twitter @ekkosenseUK

 Telehouse is a leading global data centre service provider, bringing together more than 3,000 business partners including carriers, mobile and content providers, enterprises and financial services companies.
 Established in 1989, Telehouse provides reliable, secure and flexible colocation, enabling organisations to accelerate speed to market and create business opportunities through fast, efficient and secure interconnections.